Fahad-14/ML_Fruite_Detection/README.md

 9. Author:

-   This script was developed by Fahad Hussain and Mateen Nizami and can be freely used and modified under the MIT License.
+   This script develope by Fahad Hussain and Mateen Nizami.